torchnyu/blog/_posts/2019-11-13-get-that-big-n-job.md

 There's no real good answer on what to do if this happens to you.
-Some...more realpolitik people than myself have recommended accepting the offer, then rescinding if you find something better.
+Some...more realpolitik people than myself have recommended accepting the offer, then reneging if you find something better.
 I disagree with that approach.
 For one, it's a little unprofessional in my view.
 Companies may be massive machines worth billions of dollars, but you are screwing over your recruiter, who is just a person.
-But also that strategy can backfire as some companies may or may not remember your rescinding.
-Plus if you're rescinding Amazon to take Google, does it really matter that much?
+But also that strategy can backfire as some companies may or may not remember your reneging.
+Plus if you're reneging Amazon to take Google, does it really matter that much?

 So yeah, there's not a great answer to this issue.
 Just make your